 I also ran multiple leak tests while connected to other server locations offered by OVPN.
 I’ve compiled all the test results in a brief table below so you can quickly check those out:

 Overall, I can definitely confirm that OVPN’s leak protection feature actually works and it is not going to expose your real IP address no matter what.

-Here’s a screenshot of my original Netherlands IP address without OVPN connected:
+Before I show you the screenshots of different streaming services that I managed to unblock with OVPN, here’s a screenshot of my original Netherlands IP address without OVPN connected:

 I also tried accessing Disney+ with OVPN and it too worked flawlessly.
 Normally, some VPNs tend to just get stuck on the login screen.
 I played IRON Man and it worked.